sanukag/ai-maintenance-assistant/docs/containerisation.md

 receive the same values through Compose.

 Embeddings, reranking, visual analysis and grounded answers remain disabled until an OpenAI API key is available.
-Prefer adding it from the Settings page.
+You do not need to add the key to `.env` or edit an environment file: open the worker interface and add it under **Settings → API keys**.
 It is encrypted in the shared application-data volume, takes effect immediately and survives container recreation.